CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Related Works

-In \cite{zhang2018deep}, the authors introduced a deep mutual learning strategy with an ensemble of student models to collaboratively learn and teach each other throughout the training process.
+In \citep{zhang2018deep}, the authors introduced a deep mutual learning strategy with an ensemble of student models to collaboratively learn and teach each other throughout the training process.
 Furthermore, KD was recently adopted to transfer the knowledge between the global and local models and exhibited promising results in FL.
 The alignment of outcome distribution with KL divergence in KD helps the global model and local models to transfer their learning knowledge and further improve the performance of the learning models.
-To overcome communication cost and heterogeneity issues, the authors in \cite{jeong2018communication} applied KD with the average logits from clients using their private datasets, and balancing the private datasets with data augmentation can further improve the learning performance.
-The works \cite{li2019fedmd,bistritz2020distributed} leveraged a large public dataset in the local knowledge distillation using the aggregation/consensus of soft targets from clients as the teacher knowledge.
-In \cite{lin2020ensemble}, the authors proposed ensemble distillation for global model fusion enabling different sizes, numerical precision, or structure of learning models.
-It is possible to apply KD in the global and local model updates, as shown in \cite{he2020group}, but the server requires sequentially distilling the knowledge from each client and vice versa.
+To overcome communication cost and heterogeneity issues, the authors in \citep{jeong2018communication} applied KD with the average logits from clients using their private datasets.
+Balancing the private datasets with data augmentation can further improve the learning performance.
+The works \citep{li2019fedmd,bistritz2020distributed,9562670} leveraged a large public dataset in the local knowledge distillation using the aggregation/consensus of soft targets from clients as the teacher knowledge.
+In \citep{lin2020ensemble}, the authors proposed ensemble distillation for global model fusion, enabling different sizes, numerical precision, or structure of learning models.
+It is possible to apply KD in the global and local model updates, as shown in \citep{he2020group}, but the server requires sequentially distilling the knowledge from each client and vice versa.
 However, the authors do not consider the proxy dataset as well as the knowledge aggregation.
+Recently, the authors in~\citep{zhang2021parameterized} introduced the personalized knowledge transfer mechanism for personalized FL utilizing proxy data to update the local soft predictions for each local client.
+In addition to utilizing proxy data for knowledge aggregation from local models,~\citep{zhu2021data,Zhang_2022_CVPR} employs a lightweight generator to combine the knowledge of client models in a data-free manner.
+Moreover, another innovative approach known as split learning has garnered attention in federated learning research~\citep{vepakomma2018split,singh2019detailed,thapa2022splitfed}.
+Unlike traditional FL methods, split learning employs a strategy where knowledge is shared using activations and gradients, ensuring privacy preservation in collaborative learning.
+Split learning primarily involves the division of the neural network model into two segments: device models for each device and a central server model that receives activations from the devices as input.
+The process includes transmitting activations, referred to as smashed data, from the split layer, known as the cut layer, of the client-side network to the server and receiving the gradients of the smashed data resulting from server-side operations.
+Unlike split learning, CDKT has the global learning model having generalized capabilities and playing a role in knowledge aggregation from client models while preserving the good personalized performance of local models leveraging proxy data.

 Inspired by the discussion on alignment methods and knowledge distillation approaches, it is fundamental to find the answer to the following research question: ``\textit{what transferable knowledge and regularizers should be used in knowledge transfer between the global model and local models in FL?}" Answering this question opens opportunities to provide more efficient knowledge transfer mechanisms in FL.